007revad/Synology_Recover_Data/README.md

 ### Recover data using a PC

-1. Make sure your PC has sufficient drive slots for drive installation.
+1. Make sure your PC has sufficient drive slots for drive installation (you can use a USB dock).
 2. Remove the drives from your Synology NAS and install them in your PC.
 For RAID or SHR configurations, you must install all the drives (excluding hot spare drives) in your PC at the same time.
 3. Download [Ubuntu version 19.10](https://old-releases.ubuntu.com/releases/19.10/)
 4. Prepare an Ubuntu environment by following the instructions in [this tutorial](https://ubuntu.com/tutorials/create-a-usb-stick-on-windows) with 1 exception: